Ohio Conference Identity

 Ohio Conference Mission

-We are committed to living into our new mission statement of Gathering, Equipping and Sending our congregations by the power of the Holy Spirit to live out God’s Greatest Commandments (loving God with all our heart, soul, mind and strength and loving others as ourselves) and Jesus’ Great Commission (going out and making disciples of Jesus Christ).
+We are committed to living into our mission statement of Gathering, Equipping and Sending our congregations by the power of the Holy Spirit to live out God’s Greatest Commandments (loving God with all our heart, soul, mind and strength and loving others as ourselves) and Jesus’ Great Commission (going out and making disciples of Jesus Christ).

 We are committed to doing life together as sisters and brothers in Jesus Christ for the glory and honor of his name.